Nigel Smart: AFL career

 Smart was in the Adelaide Football Club's squad for their inaugural season in 1991.
 Smart was named at full-back for Adelaide's Round One match against Hawthorn, lining up against Hawthorn's full-forward Jason Dunstall.
 During the match, Smart had six kicks and nine handballs and took six marks.
 At the end of the 1991 season, Smart became Adelaide's first ever All-Australian, selected in the back pocket.

 During the 1992 pre-season, Adelaide went on a pre-season camp in Rapid Bay.
 As part of the camp, a motivational speaker encouraged the players to walk over hot coals for each other.
 Smart was the first to do so, and suffered blisters and first-degree burns on the soles of his feet.
 Bob Hammond, the club's chairman, was present, and after seeing Smart's injuries from walking over the coals he called off the exercise.
 Smart recovered from the burns and played in a practice match less than a week later.

 Smart was one of the key players in Adelaide's resurgence under coach Malcolm Blight.
 He was the team's vice captain (with Mark Bickley as the team's captain) in 1997 and 1998, when the team won back-to-back premierships.
 In the 1997 AFL Grand Final against St Kilda, he kicked the final goal of the match as Adelaide won their first AFL premiership.
-He also played in Adelaide's win in the 1998 AFL Grand Final, when the Crows became the first team to win back-to-back premierships since the competition was re-named to the AFL in 1990.
+He also played in Adelaide's win in the 1998 AFL Grand Final, when the Crows became the first team to win back-to-back premierships since the competition was renamed to the AFL in 1990.

 In the first part of Smart's career, he was not a full-time footballer.
-Through the Crows' premiership years Smart trained with the teams three times a week and spent most of his time at day jobs to supplement his income.
+Through the Crows' premiership years, Smart trained with the teams three times a week and spent most of his time at day jobs to supplement his income.
 He worked in sales and management, first for South Australian Brewing Company, then for Toyota.
 Smart retired from football at the end of the 2004 AFL season.